 One option is to use a tool like Ahrefs Site Explorer.
 With it, you can paste your website URL, head to the Organic Keywords report, and export the relevant columns to CSV format.

-From there, you can open the CSV in a spreadsheet program like Excel, sort the keywords, and highlight the duplicates.
+From there, you can open the CSV in a spreadsheet program like Excel, sort the relevant keywords, and highlight the duplicates.

-This can still be time consuming if you’re currently ranking for thousands of keywords, but it’s worth the effort.
+This can still be time-consuming if you’re currently ranking for thousands of keywords, but it’s worth the effort.

 At this point, you’ve got a list of all the keyword cannibalization issues that are plaguing your website.
 What steps can you take to fix them?